- Sustainable Fishing Practices at CVC Parks

 No outside baitfish are permitted at CVC parks except baitfish purchased at the Island Lake shop.

-Worms, where Ontario Fishing Regulations allow, are permitted as bait at Island Lake Conservation Area and Ken Whillans Resource Management Area.
+Worms, where Ontario Fishing Regulations allow, are permitted as bait at Island Lake Conservation Area and Ken Whillans Conservation Area.
 Worms are not allowed when fishing the streams at Ken Whillans.
 CVC does not allow the use of or harvesting of baitfish, frogs, leeches or crayfish in our parks.
 These regulations protect our valued fisheries resources and protects against disease transfer and the introduction of invasive species.

 Garbage Disposal